babel/website/docs/helper-compilation-targets.md

 sidebar_label: helper-compilation-targets
 ---

-`@babel/helper-compilation-targets` is a helper set working with compilation targets and compat tables.
-It is used by `@babel/preset-env` to determine which plugin should be enabled based on the give [`targets`](options.md#targets) option.
+`@babel/helper-compilation-targets` is a helper package that works with compilation targets (browsers or other environments like node) and compat tables (knowing what version supports a specific syntax).
+It is used by `@babel/preset-env` to determine which plugin should be enabled based on the [`targets`](options.md#targets) option.

 ```javascript
 import {